 Students receive internships and job offers from local companies.
 Students are successful when transferring as juniors to other university engineering programs.
 Students are employed by local industry.

 5. Resource sufficiency

 There is not enough support from MCC General fund or MCC RTRF accounts.
 The program would not be where it is today without continued extramural funding sources.
-Lack of program participation from all ICS faculty will become evident in Fall 2007 when Sandra Swanson retires.

 6. Recommendations for improving outcomes